 - Medical and Dental Expenses – enter the total expenses here and the program will calculate the expenses allowed taking into consider 7.5% threshold for your AGI.

-For 2017 tax year, you could claim the expenses that exceeded 7.5% of your adjusted gross income.
+For 2017 tax year and prior, you could claim the expenses that exceeded 7.5% of your adjusted gross income.
 The 7.5% AGI threshold had expired but was enacted by Congress on December 22, 2017 by the Tax Reform Act of 2017.
 The threshold changed the amount you could claim which was the excess over 10% of AGI to the excess over 7.5% of AGI for 2017 and 2018.

 The 7.5% threshold is only through tax year 2018 unless a change is applied by law for the threshold to remain at 7.5%.